Aleksandr-biochem/EpitopeScan/README.md

 mafft --auto --keeplength --addfragments more_unaligned_genomes.fasta sequences_aln.fasta > new_sequences_aln.fasta
 ```

-We also provide a script, which will help if you want to update your alignment frequently with new sequences.
+We also provide a script, which will help you to update your alignment with new sequences, especially if it's a frequent operation and you have a lot of files with genomes.

 Imagine that you add files with new sequences in FASTA format to the folder `genome_sequences`.
-You can append the sequences from the folder to an alignment file `genome_alignment.fasta` using the script `update_msa.sh`.
-The script will automatically check what sequences in the folder are already in the alignment and will append the missing entries.
+You can append the sequences from the folder to an alignment file `genome_alignment.fasta` using the script `update_msa.py`.
+The script will automatically check what sequences in each file in the folder are already in the alignment and will append the missing entries.

 ```
+./update_msa.py -h

+usage: update_msa.py [-h] -s SEQUENCES_DIR -a ALIGNMENT_FILE

+Update MSA with MAFFT aligner

+options:
+  -h, --help            show this help message and exit -s SEQUENCES_DIR, --sequences_dir SEQUENCES_DIR
+                        Path to directory with genome sequences to align -a ALIGNMENT_FILE, --alignment_file ALIGNMENT_FILE
+                        Alignment file to append sequences to

-update_msa.sh -s path/to/genome_sequences -a path/to/genome_alignment.fasta
+./update_msa.py -s path/to/genome_sequences -a path/to/genome_alignment.fasta
 ```

 Note: if you are constructing MSA for the first time, just use the `mafft` command from above to align sequences to a reference genome.